 Montana's Nonprofit Economic Impact Report

 - Two thirds of Montana's charities are run by volunteers - including volunteer boards made up of committed community leaders.
-Volunteers clocked almost 33 million hours of service in 2013, the equivalent of almost 16,000 full-time jobs, and 16th highest in the nation.
-(Volunteering in America)
+Volunteers clocked almost 29.5 million hours of service in 2015, the equivalent of almost 14,000 full-time jobs, and 11th highest in the nation.
+(Corporation for National and Community Service)